5.4 Room Entry & Search Procedures

 St. Louis Metropolitan Police Department (SLMPD) and/or other law enforcement entities with proper authority may initiate a search within normal legal guidelines.
 These procedures may supersede the above guidelines.
 The information gathered during this process may be processed through both the criminal system and the University’s Community Standards processes.

 During a search, University personnel shall make a reasonable attempt not to unnecessarily disrupt belongings, and an effort shall be made to leave the room in the condition that it was found.
-A receipt shall be given for any seized items by Housing and Residence Life staff.
-If no resident is present, University personnel shall leave a notice of entry/search and a receipt for any seized items in a prominent location.
+If no resident is present, University personnel shall leave a notice of entry/search in a prominent location.

 A resident who believes their room has been wrongfully entered should report the matter to the Residence Hall Coordinator and submit a written complaint to the Director of Housing and Residence Life.